-Very often, many non-specific symptoms can be related to dietary allergens or food intolerance.
-Some common symptoms of food intolerance include: chronic fatigue, multiple allergies, chemical sensitivities, arthritis, and skin conditions.
+Very often, non-specific symptoms can be related to dietary allergens or food intolerance.
+Some common symptoms of food intolerance include: chronic fatigue, multiple allergies, chemical sensitivities, joint pain, arthritis, brain fog and skin conditions.
 Removing all possible symptom triggers for 4-6 weeks and then adding suspect foods back individually may improve symptoms and clarify which food or foods are problematic.

 Guidelines for an Elimination Diet:

 Keep a food diary for three days before you start the elimination diet, tracking what and when you eat and the state of your mind, emotions, and body.
 Continue making entries throughout the course of the elimination and challenge phases of the diet.
 Pick a time when you can realistically commit to following the elimination diet, e.g. not during holidays or celebrations.